 The fermata is a musical symbol that is used to lengthen a note.
 Cocolí in El Calderón has Eva Guillamón as performer.
 The concept and music are by Sonia Megías.
 Together they make up Dúa de Pel.. https://vimeo.com/758826125/c30bb5aa2f?share=copy…

 The triad chords are the basis of Western harmony.
-They emerge from combining the first notes of the series of harmonics, which by default form a Major chord (rather a Just Chord).
+They emerge from combining the first notes from the the overtone series, which by default form a Major chord (rather a Just Chord).
 In LaGuitarradeSofía of this month we will learn the basic triads and perform exercises with them.
 One of the exercises will be the…

 Ana Romero Flores and the indigenous struggle